Policy 9200 – Student Discipline

 -

-Receive the accommodations and related services specified on the student’s 504 Plan if the student is eligible under Section 504 of the Rehabilitative Act of 1973.
+Receive the accommodations and related services specified on the student’s Section 504 Plan if the student is eligible under Section 504 of the Rehabilitation Act of 1973.

 -